 Harvard football has seen a tremendous resurgence in the number of graduates who have gone on to the professional ranks.
-Over the past 14 years, 24 Crimson players have been drafted or signed professional contracts.
-Five Harvard players are on National Football League rosters heading into the 2012 season with one in the Canadian Football League.
+Since 2000, 35 Crimson players have been drafted or signed professional contracts.
+Eight Harvard players are on National Football League rosters heading into the 2016 season.

 |Crimson In Professional Football|